-The area you shoot in can make a huge difference!
-The saying “fix it in post” doesn’t really apply to audio.
+First things first, the area in which you shoot can make a huge difference!
+Although the saying “fix it in post (post-production)” is common for repairing issues that arose during filming, the phrase doesn’t really apply to audio.
 It’s extremely tough to remove ambient noise from a recording after the fact.
 Save yourself the aggravation and capture the best possible sounding audio during production.

 When you’re setting up for your shoot: